Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 7

-This morning, descend into Ngorongoro Crater for wildlife viewing among one of the most unique concentrations of wildlife on earth.
+Descend into Ngorongoro Crater for a full day of wildlife observation.
+This sunken volcanic caldera is approximately 10 to 12 miles in diameter and is recognized as a UNESCO World Heritage Site for its important role in biodiversity conservation.
 Vast grasslands cover most of the crater floor and provide ample grazing for resident zebras, gazelles, wildebeest, elephants, warthogs, and rhinos.
 With a large number of prey species contained within the crater, it is not surprising that Ngorongoro is also home to a dense population of lions.
-After a boxed bush lunch enjoy the rest of the afternoon inside the crater.
+A seasonal soda lake attracts Greater Flamingos, Great White Pelicans, and other water birds.
+Other commonly seen animals include hyenas, jackals, baboons, vervet monkeys, hippopotamuses, and African buffalos.
+A boxed bush lunch will be provided inside the crater to allow for a full day of exploration.

 Breakfast-Lunch-Dinner included